 As well as adhering to the Society's Bye-laws and Code of Conduct, we ask all our Fellows to observe the Universal Ethical Code for Scientists which can be found here.

-If you are a professional, 'active' astronomer and your home or long-term residence is in the UK you are invited to apply for individual membership of the IAU via the RAS.
+If you are a professional, 'active' astronomer and your home or long-term residence is in the UK you are invited to apply for Individual or Junior membership of the IAU via the RAS.

 Copyright Royal Astronomical Society 1996-2020